Undivided Resources

 Come prepared with your expertise on your child

 As a parent, you are one of the most important people on your child’s care team.
-You may not be familiar with all the hospital lingo or what every machine does, but you know your child better than anyone, even if your baby was born a week ago.
+You may not be familiar with all the medical lingo or what every machine does, but you know your child better than anyone, even if your baby was born a week ago.
 You are a part of the team as the insider to your child's life and are so incredibly valuable because of that perspective.
 It’s understandable to feel anxious or intimidated, but you should be able to ask questions, voice concerns, and talk to staff members confidently, and with the mindset that you are all working together.
 Because you are working together.

 As the parent, you can change — or at least challenge — those assumptions and biases by letting staff know who your child is, what they need, what they like and don’t like, and that they are more than their diagnoses.
 Here’s what you can do to prepare:

-• If your child’s care is complex, make a list and take it with you to the hospital.
+• If your child’s care is complex, make a list and take it with you to the facility.
 On the list, write down all the medication they're on — doses, frequency, what medication, etc. — and all the doctors and specialists they see.
 It’s hard to remember everything when you’re in such a state of stress and overwhelm.

 Tips on talking to doctors and nurses